Committed-Bodies/committedbodies-website/src/routes/team/jacques.md

 actionLink: /contact
 layout: team
 ---
-My name is Jacques Myburgh, co-owner together with my wife Jill of Committed Bodies.
+Hi, I am Jacques Myburgh, co-owner together with my wife Jill of Committed Bodies.

 I am a tool maker by trade and I have a degree in civil engineering.
 I got interested in healthy living when I saw the results of Jill changing our lifestyle to eating and training healthily.
 In a matter of 4 weeks, I lost 10kg on a body challenge which I won and since then, I have enjoyed the benefits of this lifestyle.